-https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and-disability-send-local-offer/support-education-health-and-care/education-health-and-care-ehc-plans
+https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and-disability-send-local-of-fer/support-education-health-and-care/education-health-and-care-ehc-plans

 Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the EHCP every twelve months as a minimum.
-Schools have a duty to co-operate therefore St David's C of E Primary School will hold annual review meetings on the behalf of Devon Local Authority (LA) and complete the appropriate paperwork for this process.
+Schools have a duty to co-operate therefore St David's CE Primary School will hold annual review meetings on the behalf of Devon Local Authority (LA) and complete the appropriate paperwork for this process via the EHC Hub.